OpenCTI-Platform/opencti/docs/docs/deployment/installation.md

 ```

 !!! success "Installation done"

     You can now go to [http://localhost:4000](http://localhost:4000) and log in with the credentials configured in your `production.json` file.

-## Appendix

 ## Community contributions